OperationSpark/high-school-prep/continued-learning.md

 If you crush it in Prep and want to keep learning (and we hope you do), here's some resources to further your awesomeness:

 1. **Free Code Camp:** As mentioned, sections 1 though 9 of Free Code Camp will give you mucho experience.
-Go on to complete  all the zip-lines and projects in Free Code Camp.
-These exercises cover a wide range of real-life software creation.
+[Go on to complete sections 10 through 22.
+Crush it by finishing all the Waypoints, Ziplines, Bonfires and Basejump projects!](http://www.freecodecamp.com/map) These exercises cover a wide range of real-life software creation.

 2. **CoderBytes:** This resource is perfect for practicing for coding interviews.
 [The CoderBytes challenges are perfect for killing time before your date!](https://coderbyte.com/challenges/)